 11 Aug Evaluating Machine Learning Predictions: Customer Churn & CLV [RS Labs]

 At Retention Science, we are committed on making machine learning and artificial intelligence more accessible and understandable.
 This blog introduces our process of evaluating the accuracy of two crucial predictive models, Customer Churn Prediction and Customer Future Value (CFV).
-These two predictions provide invaluable insights on how to keep customers engaged.
+CFV predicts how much a given user will spend in the future, and is the key component to a truly predictive CLV.
+Churn and CFV predictions provide invaluable insights on how to keep customers engaged.

 Our evaluation framework purpose is twofold.
 Internally, it helps us choose the best performing predictive models for the prediction problem at hand.
 Secondly, it serves as a reporting tool for the marketer to examine the prediction accuracy of models.